socleeds/msc-projects-nde/nde08.md

 cross-platform framework named [Flutter][3].

 Is Flutter a viable alternative to developing native Android apps in Kotlin for the Mobile Application Development module taught at Leeds?
-What what we gain and what would we use by switching to Flutter?
+What would we gain and what would we lose by switching to Flutter?
 What is the development experience for Flutter, compared with native Android app development in Kotlin?
 Would it be easier to teach to students?
 Would students value a cross-platform approach?
 Would employers consider it